top of page

 1) Commit to regular tuition sessions in order to maintain momentum and consistency.

-Most of my students have weekly or fortnightly lessons as, if the sessions are less frequent than
+Most of my students have weekly or fortnightly lessons as, if the sessions are less frequent than this, it is very difficult to maintain consistency and consolidate learning.

 2) Ensure that children are reading regularly and, ideally, every day.